fhdsl/NIH_Data_Sharing/docs/04-writing_a_DMS_plan.md

 ## Standards

-☑️  Describe the names of any data standards that will be used for your data/metadata to enable easier sharing are repeated use of your data.
+:ballot_box_with_check: Describe the names of any data standards that will be used for your data/metadata to enable easier sharing are repeated use of your data.

 - _This could include:_
   - _data formats_